-Your warband will belong to one of five types.
-Each type has a rating.
-Your Lead must meet or exceed this rating to command such a warband.
-Warbands always have an aspect related to its type.
+Warbands are groups of about 50 men and women with weapons and at least some training in combat.
+They belong to one of five types, each with a rating on the ladder.
+A warband always has an aspect related to its type.
 This aspect could be as simple as the type itself — like Shieldwall or Skirmishers — but it could also be more elaborate, revealing something about its history and composition.
 Ala Secundae Ambrosiacum Cataphractarii tells us that they are riders, but it also tells us that they are deeply committed to their Romanitas, that they are armed and equipped like Roman cataphractarii, and even that they were first formed under Ambrosius Aurelianus.

 These close order infantry fighters lock shields, presenting a strong defensive line capable of standing up even to a cavalry charge, particularly when they take tactical advantage of the terrain.
 What they lack in offensive power they make up for in their ability to hold ground.